dbochicchio/vera/Library/README.md

 VeraScenes = require("VeraScenes")
 ```

-Then, when referring to the functions container in VeraScenes, just use this:
+Then, when referring to the functions defined in VeraScenes, just use this:

 ```
 VeraScenes.turnLightsOff()